Does Risky Ibuprofen Beg Natural Pain Relief Alternatives?

 - Arthritis is treated with 300 to 800 mg 3 or 4 times daily.

-- Children 6 months to 12 years of age usually are given 5-10 mg/kg every 6-8 hours for the treatment of fever and pain.
-The maximum dose is 40 mg/kg daily.
+- For the treatment of fever and pain.
+The maximum dose is 40 mg/kg or 2400 mg daily.

 - Juvenile Arthritis is treated with 20 to 40 mg/kg/day in 3-4 divided doses.